Bert and Bertie

 Amber Templemore-Finlayson and Katie Ellwood, collectively known as Bert and Bertie, respectively, are British film and television directors.
 They are best known for directing the film Troop Zero.
 They also directed a block of episodes for the Disney+ series Hawkeye and Our Flag Means Death.
+Ellwood is also known individually as the co-creator of The Getaway franchise, the basis for the crime drama series Gangs of London.

 Career

-Bert and Bertie met in 2005 in London when Bert was making a short film series to go along with The Getaway, and Bertie was the game's writer.
-Bertie used to work for Sony Computer Entertainment as an assistant producer and script consultant.
+Templemore and Ellwood met in 2005 in London when Templemore was making a short film series to go along with The Getaway video game, and Ellwood was the game's writer.
+Ellwood had previously worked for Sony Computer Entertainment as an assistant producer and script consultant.
 Their first project was the short film Phobias.
 The two have also directed commercials for McDonald's.

 In 2019, they directed the comedy-drama film Troop Zero.
-They were inspired to create the film after realizing the social and cultural impact the film could have on young girls, saying that they felt "there had never been a film about a group of young girls that go on an adventure to achieve something by working together and succeeding".
-They convinced producer Todd Black at Escape Artists to help them create the film.
-After being approved by Escape Artists, producer Ted Hope and his Amazon Originals team let them pitch the film.
-For the pitch, they created Birdie Scout manuals filled with ideas how to create the film.
-They also made a "rip-o-matic" of reference movies to give Amazon Studios a sense of "the comic yet emotional tone of the movie", and chose 20 images that defined the film they wanted to create.
+They were inspired to create it after realizing the social and cultural impact it could have on young girls, saying that they felt "there had never been a film about a group of young girls that go on an adventure to achieve something by working together and succeeding".
+They convinced producer Todd Black at Escape Artists to help, and after being approved by Escape Artists, producer Ted Hope and his Amazon Originals team let them pitch the film.
+For the pitch, they created Birdie Scout manuals filled with ideas on how to create the film.
+They also made a "rip-o-matic" of reference movies to give Amazon Studios a sense of "the comic yet emotional tone of the movie", and chose 20 images defining the film they wanted to create.
+After its completion, the duo were hired again by Amazon to rewrite and direct Eurydice, a retelling of the Greek myth described as "Terminator meets Thelma & Louise."